Visualizing the Number of Existing and Future Gravitational-Wave Detections from Merging Double Compact Objects

-It is important to realize that the exact number of \ac{BHBH}, \ac{BHNS}, and \ac{NSNS} mergers that will be detected from O4, and O5 is highly uncertain.
-This number will depend on many factors including the actual sensitivity and observing duty cycle of the instruments, and the Poisson statistics of the events (i.e. the probability of a given number of events occurring in a fixed interval of time).
+It is important to realize that the exact number of \ac{BHBH}, \ac{BHNS}, and \ac{NSNS} mergers that will be detected in O4 and O5 is highly uncertain.
+This number will depend on many factors including the actual sensitivity and observing duty cycle of the instruments and the Poisson statistics of the events.
 Another important uncertainty is the underlying population properties.
 One example is the mass distributions of the double compact object merger populations.
-Since the LVK detector sensitivity scales strongly with the source masses, the number of detected events is currently heavily biased towards more massive events, making the frequency and properties of lower-mass black holes more uncertain \citep{Abbott:2021GWTC3pop}.
+Since the detector sensitivity scales strongly with the source masses, the number of detected events is currently heavily biased towards more massive events, making the frequency and properties of lower-mass black holes more uncertain \citep{Abbott:2021GWTC3pop}.
 This makes it challenging to estimate the number of detections for future observing runs that probe larger distances and therefore see more of the underlying astrophysical population.
 Another important uncertainty is the redshift evolution of the rate and masses of the compact object merger events.
-From theory and observations, it is thought that the rate and properties of the double-compact objects change at higher redshifts \citep[e.g.][]{vanSon:2021, Abbott:2021GWTC3pop, Callister:2023arXiv230207289C}.
+From theory and observations, it is thought that the rate and properties of the double-compact objects change at higher redshifts \citep[e.g.][]{vanSon:2022, Abbott:2021GWTC3pop, Callister:2023arXiv230207289C}.
 Moreover, different formation channels with different properties might be at play \citep{Ng:2021, Zevin:2021}.
 This can all impact the number of detections in future detectors.